 Our journey starts with a beautiful drive from Pokhara to Kagbeni.
 The entrance to Upper Mustang and Chele is where the desert environment truly comes to life.
 The best part of the trip is Lo Manthang, the walled capital of the old kingdom.
 You will see historic monuments like the Royal Palace, Thubchen Gompa, and the Chhoser Cave Complex, which is a maze of tunnels constructed by people thousands of years ago.
 The way back through Ghami and Muktinath adds a spiritual element, as Muktinath is a holy place for both Hindus and Buddhists.

-The Upper Mustang Trek offers a once-in-a-lifetime experience that combines stunning scenery with living history.
+The Upper Mustang Trek offers a rare experience that combines stunning scenery with living history.
 It's great for experienced trekkers and people who want to learn about different cultures.
 Every moment in Mustang feels like stepping into a lost period, from the lively Tiji Festival (if you schedule it properly) to the kind welcome of the Loba people.
 It's not only about getting to a place on this walk; it's about finding the essence of the Himalayas.

 Before You Arrive